-I’m an audio software engineer; my colleagues and I write the code touching every sound that goes through the system.
+I’m an audio software engineer, which means my colleagues and I write the code touching every sound that goes through the system.
 So, it’s an exciting role with lots of responsibility as we deal with sound at the lowest possible level.
-There’s a different set of rules and theories in music technology than you find in normal computer programming.
+There’s a different set of rules and theories in music technology then you find in normal computer programming.
 It’s truly fascinating work unlocking the nature of sound at this level that has fueled my curiosity and career thus far as a musician, researcher, and engineer for the past decade.

 What does a day in the life at Output look like?

 A lot of my time is spent inside the grid staring at walls of C++ code and making sense of the software program it represents.
 Recently, I’ve been experimenting with a profiler, which is a programming tool that reveals what are the slowest parts of your code.
 Audio software is very sensitive to fluctuations in timing, so making sure that the whole thing runs smoothly is crucial.
 Even a small change in code, like rearranging the order of some data, can result in huge improvements in the speed of audio processing and the overall experience of using the software.

 On the fun side, my team and I enjoy our day drinking yerba mate, playing ping pong, and exploring the many flavors of downtown Los Angeles.
 Some notable favorites are Chimney Coffee House, Nick’s Cafe, or if we are making a thing out of it, Cosa Buona in Echo Park.